OleksiiIvanov1/Operation-Systems-Journal/week4.md

-## Week 4 – Initial System Configuration & Security Implementation
+## Week 4 – Initial System Configuration and Security Implementation
 SSH Key-Based Authentication

 This week I began securing my Ubuntu Server by replacing password-based SSH access with key-based authentication, which is far more secure and prevents brute-force attacks.